 Maternal & Child Health Advanced-standing Program

-Our advanced-standing MPH is designed for individuals with graduate degrees and/or 3 years of professional experience.
-This 42-credit program can be completed by full-time students in two years, or may be pursued by part-time students.
-The program is flexible.
-Students may obtain the degree completely through online courses, without ever visiting our campus, or students may choose to take some courses online and some in-person.
+This advanced-standing MPH is designed for individuals with graduate degrees and/or three years of professional experience.
+The flexible 42-credit program can be completed by full-time students in two years, or may be pursued by part-time students.
+Students may obtain the degree completely through online courses or through a combination of online and in-person courses.

 “I’m energized by my peers, who have similar passions and goals, as well as the opportunity to build lifelong friendships and professional networks.” –Michelle Gin, MPH 2015